helderpinto/azure-reference-other/azure-monitor-ref/tables/securityevent.md

 # SecurityEvent

- Security events collected from windows machines by Azure Security Center or Azure Sentinel.
+Security events collected from windows machines by Microsoft Defender for Servers or Microsoft Sentinel.

 ## Categories